catalyzeio/stratum-docs/guides/vpn-client-setup.md

 Enter a name for the VPN in the Destination Name field.
 Example: Catalyze VPN

-Select “Don’t connect just now; just set it up so I can connect late”
+Select “Don’t connect just now; just set it up so I can connect later”

 Click Next